learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 **If** `how=` **is not specified, it defaults to `'left'`.**

 **_NOTE:_** If both tables contain columns with the same name, the join will throw an error due to a naming collision, since the resulting table would have multiple columns with the same name.
 To solve this, pass in a value to `lsuffix=` or `rsuffix=`, which will append this suffix to the offending columns to resolve the naming collisions.

+## Summary

+In this section we learned how to use concatenation to join together multiple DataFrames in Pandas.